-We’re here to create a local experience for your students – full of educational, fun and unique experiences.
-From discovering the history of Silo Art and the stories behind each masterpiece, to exploring the path ventured by Dinosaurs here in Australia, there is so much waiting to be discovered in each and every state.
+Regional tours are a popular choice for school groups right now when state border closures and travel restrictions are in place across the country.
+We’re here to create a local adventure for your students full of educational, fun and unique experiences.
+From discovering the history of Silo Art and the stories behind each masterpiece to exploring the path ventured by Dinosaurs here in Australia, there is so much waiting to be discovered in each and every state.

 SILO ART TOURS

 Silo Art is Australia’s largest outdoor gallery.
 It was established to support local communities and reinvigorate rural towns with the aim to attract tourists.
 It’s a way to get off the beaten track to discover these towns while learning about their history and culture – and exploring the diverse natural sites and landscapes on offer.